PRS for Music: Enforcement

 a woman who used a classical radio to calm her horses and community centres that allowed children to sing carols in public.
 However, questions have been raised about the tactic of targeting small businesses:

-Radio stations pay large amounts of money to licensing organizations PRS for Music and PPL for the music they play, and music has been on the radio for many years.
-During the war, there were programmes like Music While You Work.
+Radio stations pay large amounts of money to licensing organizations PRS and PPL for the music they play, and music has been on the radio for many years.
+During the war, there were programmes like Workers Playtime and Music While You Work.
 Now, many radio stations have features about workplaces.
-If the PRS forces people to switch their radios off then how are these stations going to survive?
+If the PRS force people to switch their radios off then how are these stations going to survive?
 Music has to be heard before people go out and buy it.